aaps/MCmotions/README.md

 proxy_recorder !

 A for now quite crude, minecraft recorder.
-This version will not record the position of the player that is connected via the proxy !
+This version will also record the recording player, perhaps a option to filter out the recording player in the future.
-Perhaps a good thing for the invisable cameraman ?!

 lister !